Assisted living for deaf seniors

 In terms of amenities, senior living communities have generously extended the number of options in the past decades.
 More and more assisted living facilities are catering to the needs of deaf seniors, providing targeted amenities.
 Aside from the staff who is fluent in the sign language, you might find the following: light-based doorbells, strobe lights for fire alarms, bed vibrations, light-based emergency response systems.

-To facilitate the daily existence of deaf seniors, specialized audiovisual equipment might be.
+To facilitate the daily comfort of deaf seniors, specialized audiovisual equipment might be used.
 Seniors will have access to caption-enabled TVs, as well as various devices to facilitate communication.
 Augmentative and alternative communication devices might be employed to translate text into speech, ranging from sophisticated computer programs to simple picture boards.
 Some of other features worth mentioning include: hearing loops to amplify sound, vibration-based phones and doorbells, alert devices, and infrared systems to convert sound into signals of light.

 Unfortunately, there are seniors for whom amplification does not provide the desired results.
 In such cases, additional technologies might be used to support communication.
 The main technology employed is text-based telecommunication.
 Some senior living facilities might also provide programs to help seniors adapt to the hearing loss.
 It is only normal to have a network of support during such difficult moments, as life with impaired hearing might be scary.
 ALF staff will teach seniors to use the various adaptive technologies, guiding them through the transition process.